Laurence Wedgwood

 Laurence Wedgwood (1844 – 5 May 1913) was a director of the Wedgwood pottery firm.

+Family

 Wedgwood was the youngest son of Francis Wedgwood and his wife, Frances Mosley.
 Wedgwood helped incorporate Josiah Wedgwood & Sons Ltd. in 1895.
 Elder brothers Godfrey and Clement were also in the business.
 He was the great-grandson of the potter Josiah Wedgwood.
 He married Emma Elizabeth Houseman on 18 April 1871 and they had six children: